Birkbeck/museum-analytics/README.md

 ## Data

 The `data` directory contains data concerning museums in the UK, closures that took place between 2000 and 2025, and the flows of objects away from those museums.
+This data is contained comprehensively within the [`closure_data`](data/closure_data) directory.

 The data includes a CSV dump of the Mapping Museums database and a spreadsheet detailing closures and object flows.
 These are both used to generate a Neo4j database.
 The directory also contains CSV dumps from that database and summary tables used in the creation of a report.